zaproxy/zaproxy-website/site/content/blog/2023-08-01-zap-is-joining-the-software-security-project/index.md

 date: "2023-08-01"
 authors:
     - simon
+outdated:
+    notice: true
+    title: "Historical content"
+    message: "This blog post has been kept for historical reasons.
+ZAP is now supported by Checkmarx and is not part of any foundation."
 ---
 I’m delighted to announce that ZAP is joining the new [Software Security Project](https://softwaresecurityproject.org/) (SSP) as one of the founding projects.